NekaouMike/PolyDash/README.md

 # PolyDash
- A nodeJS dashboard for PolygonDB made with PolyconJS
+ A nodeJS dashboard for PolygonDB made with PolyconJS <br/>
+ this will work with Rockferry & Mercury